dsmatter/SwiftSortUtils/README.md

 ### Swift Version

-This Version of SwiftSortUtils is meant to be used with Swift 3.0
+This Version of SwiftSortUtils is meant to be used with Swift 5.

-For older Swift versions:

-* Swift 2.3 -> Use 0.2.0

 ### CocoaPods